cnhcgroup/cnhc-contracts/README.md

 ### Pausing the contract

-In the event of a critical security threat, CNHC Group Limited has the ability to pause and unpause transfers and approvals of the CNHC token.
+In the event of a critical security threat, Trust Reserve Limited has the ability to pause and unpause transfers and approvals of the CNHC token.
 The ability is controlled by a single `owner` role,  following OpenZeppelin's [Ownable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v3.2.0/contracts/access/Ownable.sol).
 The simple model for pausing transfers following OpenZeppelin's [Pausable](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/release-v3.2.0/contracts/utils/Pausable.sol).

 ## Contract Tests